 You can either gather round your device(s) to share this virtual experience or join it separately.

 They may have questions or thoughts that don’t occur to you, so it’s well worth involving them.

 Dundee is an amazing student city.
 You could plan a visit afterwards, as even a few hours of socially distanced exploring will help you get to know the city that could become your new home.
 It’s something worth considering, anyway.
 And you can contact us if you need to know more about Dundee.

-If you would like to visit us in person, we are hoping to be able to give guided tours of our campus next year, when the Scottish Government guidelines allow us to do so.
-We will keep in touch with you about this.
+If you'd like to visit us in person, we're hoping to be able to give guided tours of our campus when the Scottish Government guidelines allow us to do so.
+We'll keep in touch with you about this.